bacontime/blog-mirror/nature/clades.md

 ### Elephants (Elephantidae)

 Asian Elephants are more closely related to Mammoths than they are to African Elephants.
 Mammoths were fuzzy elephants that recently went extinct.
-This one isn't really controversial.
+This one shouldn't be controversial.
 (Mastodons were slightly different creatures.)